geekinc/common-document-generation-service/src/README.md

   - The tests are run using the `npm run test` command.
   - The tests are run using the `npm run jest` command - this will require MySQL endpoints to run.
   - More information about the tests can be found in the [./\__tests__/README.md](./__tests__/README.md) file.
-- `controllers`
-  - **This directory contains the code for the controllers.**
-  - The controllers are responsible for handling the requests and returning the appropriate responses.
 - `lambda`
   - **This directory contains the code for the lambda functions.**
   - The lambda functions are responsible for handling the requests and returning the appropriate responses.